azonenberg/pcb-checklist/schematic-checklist.md

 ### Clocks

-* [ ] All oscillators meet required jitter / frequency tolerance
+* [ ] All oscillators meet required jitter / frequency tolerance.
+Be extra cautious with MEMS oscillators as these tend to have higher jitter.
 * [ ] Correct load caps provided for discrete crystals
 * [ ] Crystals only used if IC has an integrated crystal driver
 * [ ] Banking / clock capable input rules met for clocks going to FPGAs